-Net sales for fiscal years ended June 30, 2014 and 2013, were \$27,136,919 and \$34,298,210, respectively, a 21% decrease.
-This decrease can be attributed to the contract specific nature of the Company's business and the timing of deliveries on these contracts.
-More specifically, power supply and transformer sales decreased by \$6.5 million and \$3 million, respectively, offset by an increase in electro-mechanical and spare parts shipments of \$2.5 million.
+Net sales for fiscal years ended June 30, 2015 and 2014, were \$26,831,705 and \$27,136,919, respectively, a 1% decrease.
+The slight decline in sales can be attributed to the contract specific nature of the Company's business and the timing of deliveries on these contracts.
+Sales from build-to-print orders and power supply shipments decreased by \$1.6 million and \$1.0 million, respectively, offset by an increase in magnetic shipments of \$2.5 million.

-For the fiscal years ended June 30, 2014 and 2013 gross profits were \$4,531,246 and \$10,699,569, respectively.
-Gross profit as a percentage of sales decreased to 16.7% for fiscal 2014, down from 31.2% in fiscal 2013.
-The primary factor in determining gross profit and net income is product mix.
-The gross profits on mature products and build to print contracts are higher as compared to products that are still in the engineering development stage or in the early stages of production.
-In any given accounting period the mix of product shipments between higher margin mature programs and less mature programs including loss contracts, has a significant impact on gross profit and net income.
-The decrease in gross profit in fiscal 2014 compared to fiscal 2013 was primarily driven by two factors.
-These factors were a sales decrease caused by a declining backlog, and losses incurred on two engineering design programs in which the Company had been investing with the objective of developing future sales for follow-on production orders.
-As to both of these programs, we are either certain or believe that no sales will materialize during the next several years.
+For the fiscal years ended June 30, 2015 and 2014 gross profits were \$7,141,573 and \$4,531,246, respectively.
+Gross profit as a percentage of sales increased to 26.6% for fiscal 2015, up from 16.7% in fiscal 2014.
+The primary factors in determining gross profit and net income are overall sales levels and product mix.
+The gross profits on mature products and build to print contracts are higher as compared to products which are still in the engineering development stage or in early stages of production.
+In the case of the latter, the Company incurs what it refers to as "loss contracts," meaning engineering design contracts in which the Company invests with the objective of developing future product sales.
+In any given accounting period the mix of product shipments between higher margin programs and less mature programs, and expenditures associated with loss contracts, has a significant impact on gross profit and net income.
+In fiscal year 2015, as compared to fiscal year 2014, there was a significant reduction in the Company's incidents of loss contracts of approximately \$3.5 million.
+In addition, the Company agreed to a final contract settlement in December 2014, relating to one of the cancelled programs, resulting in a reduction in cost of sales totaling \$560,000.
+The reduction in loss contracts impact on gross profit was also offset, in part, by decreases caused from product mix, specifically, the reduction in build-to-print contract revenue for the period which typically yields higher profit margins compared to other programs.
+The losses incurred in fiscal year 2014 were related to several programs which were subsequently cancelled.